 );

 By default, AUTOINCREMENT starts from 1.
-But if we define start AUTOINCREMENT value then AUTOINCREMENT will start from there:-
+But if we define the start AUTOINCREMENT value then AUTOINCREMENT will start from there:-

 Example:-